Randomness-free Detection of Non-projective Measurements: Qubits & beyond: Introduction

-More recently in \cite{Ma2023} a proof of concept realization with photonic systems for the certification of three-outcome qubit non-projective measurements without seed randomness has been demonstrated under the minimal assumption that the prior knowledge about the dimension of parts of the system is available to the experimenter.
-They show that qubit non-projective measurements are necessary for producing specific correlated (public) coins from pairs of photons entangled in their transverse spatial modes.
+Specifically, in \cite{Ma2023} a proof of concept realization with photonic systems for the certification of three-outcome qubit non-projective measurements without seed randomness has been demonstrated.
+The scheme requires a minimal assumption that the dimension of parts of the system is a priori known to the experimenter.
+The authors show that qubit non-projective measurements are necessary for producing specific correlated (public) coins from pairs of photons entangled in their transverse spatial modes.
 The possibility of a similar scheme for higher dimensional measurements was left open.

-In the present article, we go beyond \cite{Ma2023} and further explore randomness-free detection of nonclassicality and thereby non-projective measurements.
-First, we extend the notion of non-projective measurements to general probabilistic theories (GPTs)\cite{Barrett11,Janotta11,Scandolo21} and propose an analogous problem for their detection.
-Secondly, we explore the detection of higher dimensional quantum non-projective measurement with different numbers of outcomes.
-Lastly, we expand the range of target correlations used for detecting qubit non-projective measurements and also the noise-robustness of the proposed schemes.
+In the present article, we answer several open questions mentioned in \cite{Ma2023} regarding randomness-free detection of non-projective measurements.
+First, we extend the notion of non-projective measurements to general probabilistic theories (GPTs) \cite{Barrett11,Janotta11,Scandolo21} and propose an analogous problem of their detection.
+Second, we expand the range of target correlations used for detecting qubit non-projective measurements and also the noise-robustness of the proposed schemes.
+Last, we explore the detection of higher dimensional quantum non-projective measurement with different numbers of outcomes.